CSS-Windows/WindowsDiag/UEX/WVD-Collect/WVD-Collect-ReadMe.txt

 -Certificate = Collects Certificates related data

--ClientAutoTrace = Collects existing RD client ETL traces and RD client upgrade log from devices running the WVD Desktop Client (the content of the "C:\Users\%username%\AppData\Local\Temp\DiagOutputDir\RdClientAutoTrace" folder)
+-Client = Collects existing RD client ETL traces and RD client upgrade log from devices running the WVD Desktop Client (the content of the "C:\Users\%username%\AppData\Local\Temp\DiagOutputDir\RdClientAutoTrace" folder)

+	Important notes:
-	Important note: This "-ClientAutoTrace" parameter is useful for collecting the automatic client ETL traces, when troubleshooting WVD client connectivity or WVD client issues.
-	Please note that the RdClientAutoTrace folder might get quite large over time.
-	When such data is needed for troubleshooting, recommended is to first clear the content of the folder (eventually create a backup of the old content if you want), then reproduce the issue and close the client afterwards so that new traces are generated and after that run the WVD-Collect script so that only the latest, relevant traces are collected.
+		o This "-ClientAutoTrace" parameter is useful for collecting the automatic client ETL traces, when troubleshooting WVD client connectivity or WVD client issues. o Please note that the RdClientAutoTrace folder might get quite large over time. o When such data is needed for troubleshooting, recommended is to first clear the content of the folder (eventually create a backup of the old content if you want), then reproduce the issue and close the client afterwards so that new traces are generated and after that run the WVD-Collect script so that only the latest, relevant traces are collected. o The tool will also check if "msrdc.exe" is still running and if yes, it will ask the user's confirmation to close it in oder to collect the latest client ETL trace too.
+If you select "Y", it will disconnect all active WVD connections on the client.
+If you select "N", the tool will continue without disconnecting active WVD connections, but the latest WVD Desktop client ETL trace may not be collected.

 -MonTables = Collects existing converted monitoring traces from WVD hosts (.csv files converted from existing .tsf files from under "C:\Windows\System32\config\systemprofile\AppData\Roaming\Microsoft\Monitoring\Tables")

+	Important notes:
-	Important note: This "-MonTables" parameter is useful for investigating issues with WVD hosts not communicating with the WVD services (Broker or Diagnostics).
-	In these scenarios Kusto/Log Analytics may not receive any data, but some traces are still available on the hosts themselves and may help identify the underlying cause.
+		o This "-MonTables" parameter is useful for investigating issues with WVD hosts not communicating with the WVD services (Broker or Diagnostics). o In these scenarios Kusto/Log Analytics may not receive any data, but some traces are still available on the hosts themselves and may help identify the underlying cause.

 -MSRA = Collects Remote Assistance related data

--Profile = Collects User Profile related data (incl.
+-Profiles = Collects User Profile related data (incl.
 FSLogix)

 -Teams = Collects Teams WVD optimization related data

+	Important notes:
-	Important note: To collect the proper data when having issues with Teams optimized for WVD, reproduce the issue with an affected user, press Ctrl+Alt+Shift+1 within the affected user's session while Teams is open to generate additional Teams diagnostics data and after that run the script with the "-Teams" parameter (WVD-Collect.ps1 -Teams) within this affected user's WVD session.
-	The script itself will not force generating these diagnostics files, it will only collect them if they are already available.
-	There is also an additional confirmation prompt when launching the script with the "-Teams" parameter to get the user's confirmation that these prerequisites have been met before continuing.
+		o To collect the proper data when having issues with Teams optimized for WVD, reproduce the issue with an affected user, press Ctrl+Alt+Shift+1 within the affected user's session while Teams is open to generate additional Teams diagnostics data and after that run the script with the "-Teams" parameter (WVD-Collect.ps1 -Teams) within this affected user's WVD session. o The script itself will not force generating these diagnostics files, it will only collect them if they are already available. o There is also an additional confirmation prompt when launching the tool with the "-Teams" parameter to get the user's confirmation that these prerequisites have been met before continuing.

 -DiagOnly = When executed with this parameter (even if other parameters are also included) the script will skip ALL data collection and will ONLY run the diagnostics part.
 This is useful when you want to run only a quick Diag without collecting additional data.

+	Important notes:
-	Important note: To run diagnostics also for a specific scenario (like Profile troubleshooting), the corresponding command line parameter needs to be present too.
+		o "-DiagOnly" is not a replacement of a full data analysis.
+It is only meant to give you basic diagnostics of some common scenarios and to ease further troubleshooting.
+Depending on the scenario, thorough data collection and analysis without using the "-DiagOnly" will be needed. o To run diagnostics also for a specific scenario (like Profile troubleshooting), the corresponding command line parameter needs to be present too.
 			E.g.:
 			".\WVD-Collect.ps1 -DiagOnly" 			will run only the default diagnostics ".\WVD-Collect.ps1 -Profile -DiagOnly" 		will run the default diagnostics + "Profile"-specific diagnostics

 -Verbose = Displays more verbose information about the steps performed during data collection

+You can also read more information about the tool and available parameters by running "Get-Help .\WVD-Collect.ps1 -Full".

 Usage example without parameters (collects only default data)